AndyThomas-Dev/Keyword-Classifier/README.md

 - The CSV filenames 0-34 correspond to the categories outlined in cats.txt
 - For example, the CSV file named 29.csv in data/gt contains the ground truth data for the PGP/GPG category.

+## Adding to Ground Truth data (if required)
+#### Filename: addFileToGT.py
+#### Inputs: input.csv
+#### Outputs: data/gt/

+This step is only required if there is ready sorted data that needs to be added to the ground truth data set.

+The Python script will rip the items from the input file into the relevant ground truth category.
+Any duplicates are removed in the process.

 ## 1. Extracting keywords from ground truth data.
 #### Filename: keyword-analysis.py
 #### Inputs: data/rgt